 Today, the Battle of Lexington is little spoken of, for as a nation we have forgotten our history.
 We have neglected the heroes of our freedom and liberty.
 But there was a time when this day was remembered and odes were written to commemorate the occasion.
 Paul Revere’s Ride and the Concord Hymn are two examples.
 (See Appendix, pages 75–88.)
 Our history books no longer tell the true story of Lexington, so we must.

-On the 233rd anniversary of the infamous Battle of Lexington (April 19, 2008) in Irvine, CA, Brad Dacus, President of Pacific Justice Instituteat its annual Celebration of Justice banquet, and Publisher Jerry Nordskog (PJI Advisory Board) present a signed copy of the book with Patriot Pastor Jonas Clark’s sermon, to modern day Black Regiment (Patriot Pastor) Ron Gleason of Grace Presbyterian Church (Yorba Linda, CA) who is also President of California Exodus for his patriotism and commitment to Christ.
+On the 233rd anniversary of the infamous Battle of Lexington (April 19, 2008) in Irvine, CA, Brad Dacus, President of Pacific Justice Institute, at its annual Celebration of Justice banquet.
+There publisher Jerry Nordskog (PJI Advisory Board) presented a signed copy of the book with Patriot Pastor Jonas Clark’s sermon, to modern day Black Regiment (Patriot Pastor) Ron Gleason of Grace Presbyterian Church (Yorba Linda, CA), who is also President of California Exodus for his patriotism and commitment to Christ.